vettom/vettom.github.io/docs/Container/build_small_container.md

 ## Techniques for Building Smaller Containers

 - Using distroless/minimal base images (minimal,alpine, slim version)
 - Multistage build.
-Onle necessary files in image.
+Only necessary files in image.
 - Minimizing the number of layers
 - Understanding caching
 - Using Dockerignore
 - Keeping application data elsewhere

 ### Distroless / Alpine image
 [Distroles images](https://github.com/GoogleContainerTools/distroless) contain only your application and its runtime dependencies.
 They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution.
-Most common applications have a distroless image availablie to download
+Most common applications have a distroless image available to download
 Alternatively, start with Alpine, minimal, or slim version of application images

 ### Multistage build.
 Builder pattern